Profile Image

 If you don’t want to get blocked in the first place, I suggest using the –delay option in both sqlmap and ghauri.
 It will be more gentle on the website because you can specify how many seconds between each request to send.
 Of course, your sqlmap will be much slower, but in this case, your IP will be good to go.

-Thank you very much for reading this port.
+Thank you very much for reading this post.
 It was my pleasure to share two more extra tips on this topic.
 This was a pretty short writeup, but we explored both the defensive and offensive sides of the coin.

 If you find this information useful, please share this article on your social media, I will greatly appreciate it!
 I am active on Twitter, check out some content I post there daily!
 If you are interested in video content, check my YouTube.
 Also, if you want to reach me personally, you can visit my Discord server.
 Cheers!